jtleek/ads2020/README.md

  - Identify successful stategies for data analysis based on relationship type
  - Identify key ethical issues in data analysis
  - Understand your responsibility as a data analyst
+ - Explain the value of data science to non-technical audiences